-4. Material accounting policies
+3. Material accounting policy information

 The principle accounting policies adopted in the preparation of the consolidated financial statements are set out below.
 The policies have been consistently applied to all the years presented, unless otherwise stated.

 Basis of consolidation

 The consolidated financial statements incorporate the financial statements of the Credit Union and its subsidiaries.